tomjaguarpaw/blog.poisson.chat/posts/2019-06-09-free-monads-free-monads.md

 It is well known that a free monad is a monad.
 It is less known that the free monad functor, that thing which generates free monads, is also a monad.
-Let us explore of that idea in Haskell.
+Let us explore that idea in Haskell.
 After setting up a background of *indexed types*, *the monad of free indexed monads* will be introduced.
 Ways of smashing free monads into themselves will be attempted, in compliance with all rules of type-safety.